 6 Must-have Features

 The Best Home Security Camera

-The range of home security cameras on the market right now is dizzying.
-So we took a look at 31 of the most popular home security cameras — and, in the process, discovered that splashy features don’t actually matter if the camera isn’t also functional and easy to use.
+We took a look at 31 of the most popular home security cameras and, in the process, discovered that splashy features don’t actually matter if the camera isn’t also functional and easy to use.
 We narrowed our list to 12 standout options and did some hands-on testing for ease of use, mobile alerts, streaming quality, and two-way audio to find the best home security camera.

 How We Found the Best Home Security Camera

 We wanted cameras that would provide clear and reliable footage, while being dynamic in use.
 We narrowed the list down to 12 cameras by focusing on the six features we felt were most indispensable.

 The best home security camera should be future-proof and feature-heavy.
 We wanted cameras that would provide clear and reliable footage, while being dynamic in use.
 We narrowed the list down to 12 cameras by focusing on the six features we felt were most indispensable.

 - Resolution: A high resolution is essential for the best camera, and we set the bar at 1080p.
 This kind of clarity will help identify any intruder, and won’t soon be outdated.

 - Field of view: The range that a camera can view should be at least 100 degrees.
 This helps cover a large area and eliminate the number of cameras you’ll need to purchase to cover entry points.
 Most of our picks have a roughly 130-degree field of view.